tenkeyless/keras_site/content/korean/docs/examples/structured_data/collaborative_filtering_movielens/_index.md

 )
 ```

-## Train the model based on the data split
+## Train the model based on the data split {#train-the-model-based-on-the-data-split}

 ```python
 history = model.fit(